NCAS-CMS/cfa-conventions/source/cfa.md

 two aggregated dimensions.
 The fragments are stored in external netCDF files.
 As all of the external files are netCDF files, the `format` term of the `aggregated_data` attribute is not required.
-The aggregation defintion variables are stored in a child group called `aggregation`.
+The aggregation definition variables are stored in a child group called `aggregation`.
 One of the fragments has been defined by two different external resources (one "local" and one "remote"), each of which is provided with its own address within its file (`temp3` and `t3`